NickTheSecurityDude/DevSecOps-AWS/README.md

 Currently only US-East-1 is supported.

-1. Fill out the helper table below:
+1. Create a helper table like the below:

 | Field      | Value |
 | ----------- | ----------- |